John Lennon & Yoko - Power To The People

 9 Nov 1950

-David Ebo, American singer from Philadelphia.
-He repelaced Teddy Pendergrass in Harold Melvin & the Blue Notes in 1976.
-He died of bone cancer age 43 on 30 November 1993.
+American singer David Ebo.
+He replaced Teddy Pendergrass in Harold Melvin & the Blue Notes in 1976.
+Ebo sang lead on four albums, starting with Reaching for the World and ending with All Things Happen In Time (1981).
+He died of bone cancer on 30 November 1993, 21 days after his 43rd birthday.

 9 Nov 1948

-Alan Gratzer, from American rock band REO Speedwagon, who had the 1981 US No.1's 'Keep On Loving You' and 'Can't Fight This Feeling'.
+Alan Gratzer, drummer from American rock band REO Speedwagon, who had the 1981 US No.1's 'Keep On Loving You' and 'Can't Fight This Feeling'.
 They named the band REO Speedwagon, from the REO Speed Wagon, a flatbed truck.
+Their best-selling album, Hi Infidelity (1980), contained four US Top 40 hits and sold more than 10 million copies.

 9 Nov 1948

-Joe Bouchard, bassist from American hard rock band Blue Oyster Cult who scored the 1976 US No.12 & 1978 UK No.16 single '(Don't Fear) The Reaper'.
+Multi-instrumentalist Joe Bouchard, who was the bassist in American hard rock band Blue Oyster Cult.
+They scored the 1976 US No.12 & 1978 UK No.16 single '(Don't Fear) The Reaper'.
 Blue Oyster Cult have sold over 24 million records worldwide.

 9 Nov 1944